bitovi/academy/src/react/5-styling-in-react.md

 @highlight 6-9

-In the example above we're specifying that the top-level div should have a color of either black or white depending on the `isActive` prop, and it's background image URL is imported from an external file.
+In the example above we’re specifying that the top-level div should have a color of either black or white depending on the `isActive` prop, and it’s background image URL is imported from an external file.

-Although this is the simplest way to add styles, it shouldn't be counted out.
+Although this is the simplest way to add styles, it shouldn’t be counted out.
 Using inline styles like this is a great way of combining your HTML, CSS & JavaScript all into one neat package.
-It's especially useful when your styles will depend on component state or props.
+It’s especially useful when your styles will depend on component state or props.

 One of the downsides of this approach is the performance cost associated with making and interpolating these style objects.
 Though, for many common layouts you will likely never run into performance concerns.
 In the off-chance that you are rendering hundreds / thousands of components (nested tables, etc...), it would be faster to use a stylesheet.